NaClSSS/NVB/README.md

 (When selecting a dataset in the `mlp.py` interface, you need to click on the circle on the left side to trigger, and it will be optimized in the future.)

+(In the interface of `cnn.py`, to brush the scatter plot, you need to first click the "click" button in the upper left corner and change the state to "brush" mode.)

 (The version requirements in requirements.txt can actually be lower, for example, the PyTorch version can be 1.2.0, but the specific version requirements still need to be tested.)

 # What is NVB